citrix-openstack/blogentries/quantum_on_xenserver.md

 You might ask, what is `physnet1`.
 That network represents the datacenter network, this network is accessible on the hypervisor, as "OpenStack VM Network".
-It is not connected to any physical interfaces, so don't be confused by its name.
+It is not connected to any physical interfaces, so don't be confused by the `phys`.

-Let's look at the installation, by issueing some quantum commands.
+Let's look at the configuration, by issueing some quantum commands.

     $ quantum net-list